Industrial-Robotics-DVA400/project/README.md

 # Inverse dynamics control of 6-DOF manipulator in operational space
+This project covers the control scheme for a 6-DOF manipulator using inverse dynamics control in operational space.

 ## Initialization
 The following steps need to be executed to initialize in preperation of simulation:
 + Open file "IDC\_OS.m"